Seek the path less travelled in Radium Hot Springs.

-Back Roads Adventure in Radium Hot Springs – With the Radium Back Country Map & BRMB Kootenay Rockies BC that can we purchased at the Friends of Kootenay Gift Store at the Radium Hot Springs Visitor Centre in-tow we rolled down from the main four way stop in the Village of Radium Hot Springs towards the Canfor Mill.
+Have your own Back Roads Adventure in Radium Hot Springs – With the Radium Back Country Map & BRMB Kootenay Rockies BC that can we purchased at the Friends of Kootenay Gift Store at the Radium Hot Springs Visitor Centre!
+We rolled down from the main four way stop in the Village of Radium Hot Springs towards the Canfor Mill.
 Thousands of logs waiting for processing in the mill lot gave us an indication of the vast forested area that we were about to enter.

 The stillness of the water was juxtaposed against the busyness of the many birds going about their daily routine.
 The highlight was a low flying Osprey that buzzed us while scouting for its next meal.